-Although available for free, you’ll be faced with some limitations.
+Although it’s available for free, you’ll be faced with some limitations.

-You’ll need to add a link back to the project, and you’ll also be constricted only to PNG files.
-However, if you have the design chops you can subscribe for the premium ($19) membership.
+You’ll need to add a link back to the project, and you’ll also be restricted only to PNG files.
+However, if you have the design chops, you can subscribe to the premium ($19) membership.
 This gives you access to more images, but also different file formats.

 ManyPixels is another fantastic resource which is very similar to unDraw.
 Both resources have different creators, so the designs will have some unique qualities.